Parade House: After 1740

 With a grand house of their own just up the road, the Cooper family had no need to live in Parade House, and the property was let for several years to one Maurice Jarvis, apothecary.
 In 1765, the Cooper family put the building up for sale and it was purchased for £450 by another clothier, Isaac Green, who lived a little further down the Parade.
 Green too let out the building, on this occasion to another tradesman, Thomas Turner, who had recently married Joanna Cook, one of the founders of Trowbridge's Tabernacle Church.
 Turner set himself up as a seller of "all sorts of grocery, spirituous liquors, tea, coffee, chocolate, etc. wholesale and retail, the best of its kind, and at the lowest prices".
 The business was conducted on the ground floor of the house, most probably, while the family lived upstairs.

-The Turners, however, suffered a terrible fate when only a year after they moved in the house was badly damaged in a fire caused accidentally by a careless serving boy.
+Only a year after they moved in, the house was badly damaged in a fire caused accidentally by a careless serving boy.
 This forced them to move further down the road to 75 Fore Street.
 Following repairs, the house was let for a time to Elizabeth Bythesea before being purchased by Thomas Turner in 1790.
 A few years later he was obliged to surrender the property to the Tabernacle minister John Clark after defaulting on debts, and it was eventually purchased by Thomas Timbrell, of a local family of lawyers and bankers.
-Throughout this period, though, it continued to be let to a series of tradespeople: John Ching, grocer and linen draper for most of the first decade of the 1800s, and later by surgeon and apothecary John Warren Cary.
+Throughout this period, though, it continued to be let to a series of tradespeople: John Ching, grocer and linen draper for most of the first decade of the 1800s, and later to surgeon and apothecary John Warren Cary.